core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Challenge-Response Synchronization # {#sec-synch-challenge-response}

 This section describes how a server endpoint can synchronize with Sender Sequence Numbers of client endpoints in the group.
-Similarly to what is defined in {{Section B.1.2 of RFC8613}}, the server performs a challenge-response exchange with a client, by using the Echo Option for CoAP specified in {{Section 2 of I-D.ietf-core-echo-request-tag}}.
+Similarly to what is defined in {{Section B.1.2 of RFC8613}}, the server performs a challenge-response exchange with a client, by using the Echo Option for CoAP specified in {{Section 2 of RFC9175}}.

 Upon receiving a request from a particular client for the first time, the server processes the message as described in this document, but, even if valid, does not deliver it to the application.
 Instead, the server replies to the client with an OSCORE protected 4.01 (Unauthorized) response message, including only the Echo Option and no diagnostic payload.
 The Echo option value SHOULD NOT be reused; when it is reused, it MUST be highly unlikely to have been recently used with this client.
 Since this response is protected with the Security Context used in the group, the client will consider the response valid upon successfully decrypting and verifying it.